A General Theory of Operator-Valued Measures: Conclusions

 The new notion of projection families and their properties allows us to generalize Lewis integration theory in such a way that previous integration theories with respect to operator-valued measures turn out to be contained as particular cases in this new generalized theory.

 As an additional result, it can be shown that projection families allow us to generalize the Spectral Theorem to include Banach algebras and operators between Banach spaces.
+Indeed, the classical Spectral Theorem is a result on operators acting on Hilbert spaces that may fail in Banach spaces for various reasons.
+This theorem states that a normal operator acting on a Hilbert space can be written as an integral with respect to an operator-valued measure.
+Our generalization states that the previous statement can be made valid in Banach spaces if the notion of operator-valued measure is replaced by that of operator projection families.
+The main difficulty is defining a continuous functional calculus that does not rely on the Gelfand Theory of commutative algebras.
 This result is not straightforward and requires detailed explanations, which will be presented in a follow-up article.